5 Celebrity’s Bio Books Like Greenlights

 3. The Last Black Unicorn

-On December 5th, 2017, Tiffany Haddish released her memoir called The Last Black Unicorn.
+On December 5th, 2017, Tiffany Haddish released her memoir, The Last Black Unicorn.
 She was in the movie Keanu and has been on Def Comedy Jam.
 She is a comedian.
 So Tiffany wasn’t necessarily through her comedy, but through an interview on The Breakfast Club, she was promoting the Girls Trip movie.
-She talked about all of these hardships that she went through in her life with her family and ex-husband.
+She talked about all of the hardships that she went through in her life with her family and ex-husband.
 It almost seemed like how could someone so young have gone through so much?

 The book is 278 pages.
 It is not organized in chronological order.
 The book’s structure mimics her comedy style, so it’s a topic and then a story and another topic.
 She did have a co-writer for this book, but it’s very much so in Tiffany’s voice.
-The writing reads a lot like a speech pattern, almost as if she sat down with a voice recorder and someone transcribed everything that she said is how this book was read.
+The writing reads a lot like a speech pattern, almost as if she sat down with a voice recorder and someone transcribed everything she said, which is how this book was read.

 The Last Black Unicorn